amarend/AWS-Terraform-Jenkins/weekly-review-2025-04-21.md

 Error :
  ERROR: Couldn't find any revision to build.
 Verify the repository and branch configuration for this job.
  Issue with Git Repo url

+Windows command to start and stop Jenkins from CLI net stop jenkins net start jenkins

+The AWS Secret are stored as Secret text in Jenkins